ironbay/riptide/docs/web/markdown/javascript.md

 import * as Riptide from '@ironbay/riptide'
 ```

-### 3. Connect to the remote server
+### Connect to the remote server

-Before we create any of our stores, we need to connect to the remote server.
-We'll use `Riptide.Connection` to create a connection interface that we'll use to begin the connection.
-As we'll see later in the guide, we can also use this interface to listen for changes to our `connection` status and accordingly take actions.

-We call `Riptide.Connection.create()` to create the interface, and then call the instance's `transport.connect()` function, passing in the Websocket url.
+As we mentioned previously, we'll want to set up a remote store to interact with data on our remote server.
+The remote store itself is a client that exposes basic ready and write operations and more advanced helper functions.
+Before we instantiate a remote store, we have to create a connection to the remote server that the remote store can use.

+We create this connection via the `Riptide.Connection` class.
+This interface is where we'll handle all things connection related, including creating the connection, listening for connection status updates, etc.

+Let's instantiate a `Connection` interface with `Riptide.Connection.create()`, and then use the class to start a connection using the `transport.connect(url)` function, connection tjj the websocket url `ws://localhost:12000/socket`.

 Make sure your back-end is running and then add: